Haute couture: History in France

 Haute couture can be referenced back as early as the 17th century.
 Industry and consumption were legally protected through guild statutes that required strict adherence to quality, quantity, etc. Women dressmakers, known as couturières, attained guild privileges in 1675.
 Their guild statutes made it so these women acquired the rights to make clothing for women and children, while male tailors retained the right to make clothing for men and boys over the age of 8.
-Within this empire, the couturières work ranged from simple mending, to modes (fashions).
-They performed darning and alterations, and also made fine dresses of luxurious fabric for members of the royal family and aristocracy.
-Seamstresses were only one part of this complex network and process, and included domestic manufacture, imported products, and work alongside guilds such as the lacemakers, ribbonmakers, fashion merchants, embroiderers, pin and needle peddlers, etc. Seamstresses did not operate public shops, unlike tailors, but instead relied on word of mouth and connections to procure high-end clientele.
+Within this empire, the couturières work ranged from simple mending to modes (fashions).
+They performed darning and alterations, in addition to making fine dresses of luxurious fabric for members of the royal family and aristocracy.
+Seamstresses were only one part of this process, which also included domestic manufacture, imported products, and work, as well as guilds such as the lacemakers, ribbonmakers, fashion merchants, embroiderers, pin and needle peddlers, etc. Seamstresses did not operate public shops, unlike tailors, but instead relied on word of mouth and connections to procure high-end clientele.

 18th century France witnessed a dramatic rise in clothing consumption, and scholars have documented a "clothing revolution" that occurred between 1700 and 1789.
 This was characterised by the increased size and value of wardrobes across the country, even among the middling and working classes.
 The fashion industry sprang to life to meet increasing demand.

 Rose Bertin, the French fashion designer to Queen Marie Antoinette, can be credited for bringing fashion and haute couture to French culture.
 Visitors to Paris brought back clothing that was then copied by local dressmakers.
 Stylish women also ordered dresses in the latest Parisian fashion to serve as models.

 As railroads and steamships made European travel easier, it was increasingly common for wealthy women to travel to Paris to shop for clothing and accessories.
 French fitters and dressmakers were commonly thought to be the best in Europe, and real Parisian garments were considered better than local imitations.

 A couturier (/fr/) is an establishment or person involved in the clothing fashion industry who makes original garments to order for private clients.
 A couturier may make what is known as haute couture.
 Such a person usually hires patternmakers and machinists for garment production, and is either employed by exclusive boutiques or is self-employed.